younise/demo/_posts/2013-04-29-vmware-global-support-services-changes-to-severity-2-production-support-entitlements.md

 	<li>You can speak to a Customer Service Representative by calling 877-4VMWARE.</li>
 </ul>

 <p>4.
-Does this change affect all VMware products and entitlements?</p>
+Does this change affect all VMware products and entitlements?

 <ul>
 	<li>This change is applicable for only certain products which had live phone queue support options. (eg VMware vSphere, VMware vCenter Product Family, VMware Horizon Product Family, VMware vFabric...)</li>